 Tailwind Nutrition Caffeinated Endurance Fuel is identical to the non-caffeinated version, only it has an additional 35mg of caffeine.

-If you want something less sweet than Gatorade, but with all the electrolytes and an extra energy boost in the form of caffeine, Tailwind Nutrition Caffeinated Endurance Fuel is perfect.
+If you want something less sweet, but with all the electrolytes and an extra energy boost in the form of caffeine, Tailwind Nutrition Caffeinated Endurance Fuel is perfect.

 9. Vitamin Water Energy